How to measure brand health and conduct a brand health audit

 - and, most difficult of all to manage; comments, reviews and news stories from customers, competitors or press – our multi-media world makes this an ever growing and changing challenge

-Early in this article I suggested that the greater role played by personal relationships in many b2b business models may reduce the importance of the brand.
+Early in this article I suggested that the greater role played by personal relationships in many b2b business interactions may reduce the importance of the brand.
 However, when a brand is consistently delivered across all touchpoints, these relationships are powerful tools in embodying the values of the brand itself, and strengthening emotional relationships with the brand.
 Will you really turn down a proposal from an account manager you trust and get on with, if there is no rational difference from a competitive offering?

 In short, the brand is something that your business IS and not what it wants, or claims to be.
 Building a strong brand is the biggest single determinant of long term business success.
 As b2b marketers join their b2c colleagues in building strong and powerful brands that are relevant, unique and consistent across every touchpoint, who wants to be the ‘product’ left behind?